vipulnaik/diet-exercise-health/events/2025/2025-01-22-blood-tests.md

 draw at the location on that date, I will likely book an appointment some time later (likely mid-March or so) at the 3000 Colby St location, which will likely be open by that time.

+## Preparatory steps

+### 2025-01-20 (two days prior): pause of all supplements

+Starting Monday 2025-01-20, I paused all supplements.

+### 2025-01-20 evening: weather check

+I'd been monitoring the weather forecast over the past few days and knew that rain on the day of the blood tests was unlikely.
+I did an official check on 2025-01-20 around 5:30 PM, by which time we were within the 48-hour window where weather forecasts are reasonably accurate.
+The probability of rain over the time period was shown as 0% and the forecasted temperature was not too low (56 degrees Fahrenheit at 11 AM).